pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1676 Two-pointer and Array Problems

+Today, I have been continue doing two-pointer and array problems on LeetCode.
+I was feeling relax most of the day, spending the time in non-coding activities.
+You will need to take a rest before start with a intensive week.

 ### Day 1675 Solving Easy Problems

 Today, I have been working on easy LeetCode questions, specifically those related to arrays.
 At the moment, medium and hard problems pose a significant challenge for me.
 I attempted to solve an easy problem that involved developing my own logic for a tic-tac-toe game.
 However, this problem proved to be quite difficult for me, and I was unable to solve it.
 Tomorrow, I plan to begin studying a different data structure, such as a HashTable, Queue, or Stack.